robusta-dev/robusta/docs/tutorials/java-troubleshooting.rst

 Seeing the result
 -------------------------------------

-You should receive a message (by default in Slack) with the JDK options to run on your pod.
+You should receive a message (by default in Slack) with the Java troubleshooting to run on your pod.

 .. image:: /images/java_process_inspector.png
   :width: 600